Saints Theodores Greek Orthodox Church: History

-In Townsville, Greeks began to arrive and settle in this locale in approximately 1916.
-Amongst the first arrivals recorded were Spyros and Vasilios Makris, Raftopoulos, Maltepes, John and Dimitrios Hondros and Nicholas and George Voyatzis.
-Though these early Townsville Greeks did not establish a formal Greek Community until the 1940s, they nonetheless periodically organised social, cultural and religious activities in celebration of their Greek origins.
+Greeks began to arrive and settle in Townsville in approximately 1916, but did not establish a formal Greek Community until the 1940s.
 To meet the interim religious needs of this developing Townsville Greek community, a visiting priest from Innisfail conducted services in St James' Cathedral, as did Metropolitan of Australia Timotheos Evangelinidis when visiting this community.
-Metropolitan Timotheos was also to be instrumental in establishing the Greek Community in Townsville.
+Metropolitan Timotheos was also instrumental in establishing the Greek Community in Townsville.